 - The current programmed departure time is displayed on the tab with the day of the week.
 Select the tab for the day of the week to be edited. - 3.
-Touch + or to change the hours and minutes. - Touch ∧ or ∨ to change AM or PM. - 5.
-Touch to exit the screen.
+Touch + or to change the hours and minutes. - Touch ∧ or ∨ to change AM or PM. - Touch to exit the screen.

-Charge Limit Selection
+Portable Cord Limit Selection

-The Charge Limit setting allows the vehicle's charge current to be selected so it matches the capability of the charging location.
-If the vehicle consistently stops charging after plugging in, or if a circuit breaker continues to trip, reducing to a lower Charge Limit setting may resolve the issue.
+The Portable Cord Limit setting allows the vehicle's charge current to be selected so it matches the capability of the charging location.
+If the vehicle consistently stops charging after being plugged in, or if a circuit breaker continues to trip, reducing to a lower Portable Cord Limit setting may resolve the issue.

-The Charge Limit setting should be configured to match the electrical current rating for the electrical outlet that the charge cord is connected to.
-When the vehicle is plugged in using the portable charge cord, on the Charge Mode tab, toggle the Charge Limit selection between:
+The Portable Cord Limit setting should be configured to match the electrical current rating for the electrical outlet that the charge cord is connected to.
+On the Charge Mode tab, toggle the Portable Cord Limit selection between: